Yemen: Nobel Peace Prize winner smeared in online campaign | DW | 13.05.2020

 Despite the campaign against her, she has also received messages of support.

-Marc Owen Jones, a professor in Middle East Studies at Qatar's Hamad Bin Khalifa University, said the campaign against Karman was a "concerted operation to discredit her" which showed how seriously "regimes in those countries perceive social media."
+Marc Owen Jones, a professor in Middle East Studies at Qatar's Hamad Bin Khalifa University, said the campaign against Karman was a "concerted operation to discredit her," which shows how seriously "regimes in those countries perceive social media."

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.